larcjs/larc/HN_FAQ.md

 > Web Components are the only way to build truly framework-agnostic components.
 LARC solves the coordination problem that makes them practical for real applications.

 ### For "Production ready?"
-> Yes: 261 tests passing, 0 vulnerabilities, v1.1 on npm.
+> Yes: 335 tests passing, 0 vulnerabilities, v1.1 on npm.
 Young ecosystem (Nov 2024), but stable core.
 Perfect for new projects and early adopters.
 We'd love your feedback!

 ### For "Performance?"
-> 5KB core (gzipped) vs 140KB React.
+> 9KB core-lite (~3KB gzipped) vs 140KB React - that's 94% smaller!
 Progressive loading—only pay for what you use.
 Test it: https://larcjs.github.io/larc/playground/

 ### For "Learning curve?"
 > If you know HTML + vanilla JS, you're ready.
 No JSX, no new syntax.
 5 min to use components, 1 hour to build custom ones.